 SOULSCAPE takes a look at some secrets of their lifestyle.

-Eighty percent of the vegetable islanders eat is grown locally.
+Eighty percent of the vegetables islanders eat is grown locally.
 Twenty percent of their diet is made up of fish and a little bit of pork.

 Twenty percent of their diet is made up of fish and a little bit of pork.